Arghh/binance-trade-tracker/README.md

 sudo service mysql restart
 ```

-On Windows install HeidiSQL to create a new user.
+On Windows install HeidiSQL for easy access.

 Alternatively: Binance Trade Tracker will also work with other SQL DB-s but you need to change the `pom.xml` and `application.properties` files accordingly.

 ### Installing

 Easiest way to install Trade Tracker is to clone the repo and build from source.
-If you are not familiar with Java and Maven or don't want to build the source code yourself, just download the release [compiled jar](https://github.com/Arghh/binance-trade-tracker/releases) and run that.
+If you are not familiar with Java and Maven or don't want to build from source code yourself, just download the release [compiled jar](https://github.com/Arghh/binance-trade-tracker/releases) and run that.
 You will still need to create and fill out the `app.properties` file and place it in the same folder as the jar.

 #### Application.properties